MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/macro_modules_and_module_interaction/example2/index.md

 This example shows how to create module interactions via Python scripting.

 ## Summary
-A new Macro Module `IsoCSOs` is created providing 2 viewers in the internal network.
+A new Macro module `IsoCSOs` is created providing 2 viewers in the internal network.
 One `View2D` and one `SoExaminerViewer`.
 Both viewers are added to the custom user interface of the module.

 Additional Buttons for Browsing directories and creating contours (`CSOIsoGenerator`) are added calling Python functions to explain how Python can be used in MeVisLab.
 In the end, a field listener is implemented calling a Python function whenever a field of the internal network changes.
 This is used to colorize the contours under the mouse.